Interacting SPT phases are not Morita invariant: Fermionic Symmetries and Symmetry Classes

 \subsection{Same class, different symmetry groups}

 In this section we address the fact that some symmetry classes in the tenfold way table have different realizations in different frameworks.
-The main example in this paper is the case of class D. In some references (mainly in the high-energy physics community), a topological superconductor is described as having `no symmetries' (more precisely, only fermion parity is present) \cite[section II.A]{altlandzirnbauer}, \cite{kapustinfermionicSPT},\cite{freedhopkins}\cite[section 2.2]{wittenfermionic}.
+The main example in this paper is the case of class D. In most references, a topological superconductor is described as having `no symmetries' (more precisely, only fermion parity is present) \cite[section II.A]{altlandzirnbauer}, \cite{kapustinfermionicSPT},\cite{freedhopkins}\cite[section 2.2]{wittenfermionic} \cite{kitaev2009periodic}.
 In particular, the Hamiltonians involved are not necessarily charge-conserving.
 In other words the internal fermionic symmetry group is $\Z_2^F$.

-However, other references (mainly in the condensed matter community) instead claim that the protecting symmetry group contains both a charge symmetry $Q$ and a particle-hole symmetry $C$ that acts unitarily on Fock space \cite{schnyder2008classification}\cite{freedmoore}.\footnote{$C$ is often described as being antiunitary on one particle Hilbert space, but it becomes unitary after second quantization, see \cite{zirnbauerparticlehole}.} The charge symmetry group is $U(1)_Q$ and we can write elements in the form $e^{iaQ}$ with $0 \leq a < 2 \pi$.
-Because $C$ is a particle-hole symmetry it anticommutes with $Q$ \cite[definition (2.1)]{zirnbauerparticlehole}.
-Since $C$ is $\C$-linear, we get
+However, other references (mainly in the mathematical physics community) instead claim that the protecting symmetry group contains both a charge symmetry $Q$ and a particle-hole symmetry $C$ that acts anti-unitarily on one particle Hilbert space \cite{freedmoore} \cite{thiangk-theoretic}.
+Such references are often motivated to make the tenfold way table of Schnyder-Ryu-Furusaki-Ludwig \cite[Table 1]{ryutenfoldsurvey} into a theorem.
+It might be tempting to interpret class D in this table as assuming an additional particle-hole symmetry on top of the charge symmetry $Q$ in class A. However, class D is described using BdG Hamiltonians acting on Nambu space in their paper, while class A is described by one-particle Hamiltonians acting on one-particle Hilbert space.
+Therefore, classes A and D should not be compared in this way.